openpublishoperation/mim-docs-psprocessing/mim-cmdlets/FIMAutomation/vlatest/Confirm-AuthenticationWorkflowRegistration.md

 ```

 ### -AuthenticationWorkflowName
-The display name of the authentication workflow for which you wish to check registration status.
+Specifies the display name of the authentication workflow for which you wish to check registration status.

 ```yaml
 Type: String